The Strange Beach Novel That Would Make Mallarmé Proud

-Sea Monsters BY CHLOE ARIDJIS CATAPULT
+Sea Monsters CATAPULT

 Chloe Aridjis is not a novelist who appears to care about plot, so let’s get the story of Sea Monsters, her third book, out of the way.
 Its protagonist, a moody, Morrissey-loving teenager named Luisa, meets a boy named Tomás and lets him persuade her to run away from home.
 The two take the bus from Mexico City to Oaxaca, where they camp in a beach town called Zipolite and where Luisa rapidly loses interest in Tomás, replacing him with a silent, mysterious-seeming figure.
 After a while, her father tracks her down, and she returns to Mexico City.